guybedford/es-module-shims/README.md

 When using the source phase import form, this must be enabled separately via the `polyfillEnabe: ['wasm-modules', 'source-phase']` [init option](#polyfill-enable-option) to support source imports to WebAssembly modules.

+When enabling `'source-phase'`, `WebAssembly.Module` is also polyfilled to extend from `AbstractModuleSource` per the source phase proposal.

 WebAssembly modules require native top-level await support to be polyfilled, see the [compatibility table](#browser-support) above.

 ```html